Ofcom

 Why it matters now

 Ofcom’s remit and discretionary powers have expanded materially since 2003.
 It regulates not only telecoms but also broadcasting, spectrum, postal services (under the Postal Services Act 2011), and online safety.
-The Telecommunications Security Act 2021 added security enforcement powers.
+The Telecommunications (Security) Act 2021 (TSA 2021) added security enforcement powers.
 The Online Safety Act 2023 extended Ofcom’s remit into platform regulation.
-Ofcom’s annual budget and resourcing are under pressure, which affects both response times and enforcement prioritisation.
-At the same time, Ofcom has signalled a shift towards more proactive enforcement and higher financial penalties.
-This combination of wider powers, tighter resources and an enforcement-focused culture creates a regulatory environment that is harder to predict and faster to escalate.
-Businesses that understand how Ofcom operates internally, rather than reading its published guidance as gospel, navigate this environment more effectively.
+Cite Ofcom’s Annual Plan or Statement of Charging Principles for the first, and the Ofcom document that signals the shift for the second, in the same sentences.
+Otherwise cut both.
+Wider powers and tighter resources make Ofcom’s enforcement priorities harder to predict from one year to the next.

-The second widespread mistake is treating Ofcom as a monolithic entity.
-It is not.
 Ofcom operates through several distinct divisions, each with its own institutional culture, staffing constraints and decision-making style.
 The Consumer Group (handling consumer complaints and broadband quality) operates differently from the Networks and Communications Group (handling network access and competition regulation) and the Spectrum Management Group (handling spectrum licensing and enforcement).
-Knowing which Ofcom team you are dealing with, who the relevant decision-makers are, and what pressures they face, materially affects how you engage.
-Businesses that do not make this distinction find themselves providing evidence to the wrong team or escalating through the wrong channels.
+Evidence and submissions go to the division that will decide the matter, and the right escalation route runs within that division.

 When to instruct